-Where the school receives a report of peer on peer abuse, the principles as set out in KCSIE (2021) and those outlined within the school's Safeguarding Policy will be followed.
+Where the school receives a report of child-on-child abuse, the principles as set out in KCSIE (2022) and those outlined within the school's Safeguarding Policy will be followed.
 The school will listen and work with the child, parents and any multi-agency partner required to ensure the safety and security of that young person.
-Concerns and actions must be recorded, and appropriate referrals made.
+Concerns and actions must be recorded via CPOMs, and appropriate referrals made.